MinaProtocol/mina/CONTRIBUTING.md

 ## Pull Requests

-All pull requests go through CircleCI, which makes sure the code doesn't need to be reformatted, builds Coda in its various configurations, and runs all the tests.
+All pull requests go through CircleCI, which makes sure the code doesn't need to be reformatted, builds Mina in its various configurations, and runs all the tests.

 All pull requests must get _code reviewed_.
 Anyone can do a code review!
 Check